timmyyuan/build-whole-program-into-LLVM-IR/README.md

 # ChromiumBuild

 Here is some notes for how to build the chromium project into a single LLVM IR bitcode file (ONLY on Linux).
 Generally, get a integrate LLVM IR bitcode has several purposes such as whole program analysis or optimization.
+Chromium official homepage detailed records how to checkout and build the chromium project.
+To avoid unnecessary compatibility problems, here we prefer Ubuntu 16.04 (64 bit) to build the newest chromium.

 build LLVM with gold plugins
 --